SQL Basics

 What does the

-keywords batch rows into groups, one for each distinct/unique value in the given column or, if more than one is provided, for each unique combination of those columns.
-E.g.,SELECT department FROM employees GROUP BY department
+GROUP BYkeywords batch rows into groups, one for each distinct/unique value in the given column or, if more than one is provided, for each unique combination of those columns.
+E.g.,SELECT department FROM employees GROUP BY department -

 How does the